Research

 Making scientific research accessible

-Here you’ll find easy-to-read summaries of scientifically rigorous, evidence-based and peer-reviewed publications from around the world to help you better plan, build and manage ecologically sustainable linear infrastructure.
+Here, you’ll find easy-to-read summaries of scientifically rigorous, evidence-based and peer-reviewed publications from around the world to help you better plan, build, and manage ecologically sustainable linear infrastructure.

-Research summaries are listed chronologically according to when they were published here.
-To find information on a specific topic, please use the SEARCH function and search by keywords, including topic, species, location and/or author.
+To find information on a specific topic, please use the SEARCH function below to filter by keywords, including topic, species, location and/or author.

 SUBMIT YOUR RESEARCH